18 homemade teacher gifts to try

 Say thank you with a DIY movie night

 We like this DIY idea from Kutz.
 Paper.
-Scissors as it’s a bit different (a bit like 2020!) and it’s perfect for any teachers out there who you know are film fans – even more so this year when cinemas are still only just starting to reopen – pop in a cinema voucher for them to use over the summer or a DVD or Netflix voucher if you think they’d prefer to enjoy a film night in without having to worry about social distancing!
+Scissors as it's a bit different and it's perfect for any teachers out there who you know are film fans – even more so this year when cinemas are still only just starting to reopen – pop in a cinema voucher for them to use over the summer or a DVD or Netflix voucher if you think they'd prefer to enjoy a film night in without having to worry about social distancing!

 Embroider floral brooches